komal2203/komal2203/README.md

 # **`👋 Hi, I'm Komal Meena!  `**

 Welcome to my GitHub profile!
-I’m a passionate Frontend Developer, Creative Designer, and Competitive Programmer with a flair for graphics and animations.
+I’m a passionate MERN Developer, Creative Designer, and Competitive Programmer with a flair for graphics and animations.
 I love combining creativity and logic to craft visually stunning and functional digital experiences.

 ---

 ## **`🌟 About Me`**

-- 💻 Passionate about Frontend Development, Animations, and Interactive Experiences.
+- 💻 Passionate about Web Development, Animations, and Interactive Experiences.
 - 🏆 Cleared the NISM Mutual Fund Advisor Exam on the first attempt.

 ---